SaulDoesCode/Crafter.js/README.md

     // add attributes with an object { title : 'x' , id : 'mydiv' }
     dom.div('New div',{ class : 'page-element'}) // -> `<div class="page-element">New div</div>`

-    /* if your browser supports Proxy
+    // if your browser supports Proxy
-     * then you may use this method to create elements that are not available by default in the dom object */
+    // then you may use this method to create elements that are not available by default in the Craft.dom object
-    // for hyphenated names use the square brackets and string notation dom['my-element']('inner html goes here', { id : 'element-one', class : 'fancy-el'});
+    // for hyphenated names use square bracket string notation dom['my-element']('inner html goes here', { id : 'element-one', class : 'fancy-el'});
     // otherwise normal dot notation will work for more excentric tag names dom.address('2 mainstreet codeshire','class=address-fancy')

     // for less common elements or custom elements use dom.element
     // when Proxy is not available in your browser
-    // you could also add attributes URI style
+    // you could also add attributes URI style for brevity dom.element('figcaption','description of some sort','id=figure-three&class=fig-description');

-    dom.element('aside','text to go inside','id=asidecontent&class=side-content');
     // -> <aside id="aside2" class="side-content"> text to go inside </aside>

-    // for hirarchies arrays with elements are also accepted dom.table([
+    // for hirarchies arrays with elements or strings are also accepted dom.table([
       dom.tr([
         dom.td('Row 1, Column 1'),